run-ai/docs/docs/admin/runai-setup/cluster-setup/single-node-install.md

 * A single node, with at least one GPU.
 * Running Ubuntu 20.04.
 * `sudo` access to the node (you may be prompted for sudo password during the installation).
-* An email and a password provided by Run:AI customer support.
+* A client id and a secret provided by Run:AI customer support.
 * Outbound internet connectivity

-If NVIDIA drivers are not installed, the script will install the latest NVIDIA Drivers.
-However, the script is wired with the Ubuntu 20.04 script for NVIDIA drivers and will fail on other Ubuntu versions.

 ## Installation steps

-Log in to [app.run.ai](https://app.run.ai) for the first time to change your password.
-Do __not__ create a new Cluster, or the script will fail.

 Get the script: